-heaviest fundamental fermion and is of the same order of magnitude as the scale for electroweak symmetry breaking.
-The high mass of the top quark is somewhat of a surprise.
-In Fig. 114 we show the evolution of the topmass limits and measurements since the discovery of the companion b quark.
-It is interesting to notice that theoretical arguments based on local supersymmetry from the early eighties, when the experimental lower limit on the top-quark mass was only approximately 20 GeV/ $c^2$ , favored a rather high top mass (see Sec.
-II).
-It is, however, still far from clear whether the high value of the top mass is an accident or a consequence of physics at a higher mass scale.
+The evidence for the existence of the top quark from the CDF and D0 collaborations at the Tevatron is persuasive.
+The mass of the top quark is $M{top} = 175 \pm 8 \text{ GeV/c}^2$ , in agreement with expectations from precision electroweak measurements.
+This mass is a factor of forty higher than the mass of the second heaviest fundamental fermion, and is of the same order of magnitude as the scale for electroweak symmetry breaking.
+The high mass of the top quark is a somewhat of a surprise; in Fig. 114 we show the evolution of the top mass limits and measurements since the discovery of the companion b-quark.
+It is interesting to notice that theoretical arguments based on local supersymmetry from the early eighties, when the experimental lower limit on the top quark mass was only approximately 20 GeV/c, favored a rather high top mass, see Section II.
+It is however still far from clear whether the high value of the top mass is an accident, or a consequence of physics at a higher mass scale.

 The properties of the top quark will be studied much more precisely at the upgraded Tevatron starting in 1999.
-There is a possibility that effects beyond the standard model will manifest themselves in the top sector.
+There is a possibility that effects beyond the Standard Model will manifest themselves in the top sector.
 If that is the case, the CDF and D0 collaborations are well positioned to observe them.
 In the more distant future, the LHC pp collider at CERN, with the higher energy and luminosity, will serve as a $t\bar{t}$ factory.